 Welcome to our third month in 5th Grade: December!
-Well, we made it through our first big month, and hopefully ready for all the wonderful things we will continue to learn together about your child’s 5th grade year.
-So now, you may take a few quick breaths, and prepare for a busy month ahead, as well as a few important items below, you may wish to add to your October calendar.
+Well, we made it through our first two months and 1st Trimester, and hopefully ready for all the wonderful things we will continue to learn together about your child’s 5th grade year.
+So now, you may take a few quick breaths, and prepare for a busy month ahead, as well as a few important items below, you may wish to add to your November calendar.

 5TH GRADE APRIL NEWSETTE

-Hello Parents, and welcome to the second edition of the 5th grade Newsette.
+Hello Parents, and welcome to the fourth edition of the 5th grade Newsette.
 This is a monthly newsletter to help keep you informed of all the wonderful news happening in 5th Grade land, throughout the year.